AhmedNazeerr/React-Interface-Small-Project/README.md

 # React Interactive Projects
-## all the project are functional, some are fetching data from api and other i have attahced data files
+## All the project are functional, some are fetching data from api and other i have attahced data files

 ## In order to Run